Acne is a skin condition that causes pimples or "zits." Whiteheads, blackheads, and red, inflamed patches of skin (such as cysts) may develop.

 MEDICINES FROM YOUR HEALTH CARE PROVIDER

-If pimples are still a problem, a health care provider can prescribe stronger medications and discuss other options with you.
+If pimples are still a problem, a provider can prescribe stronger medicines and discuss other options with you.

 Antibiotics may help some people with acne: